Peter Van Norden

 Peter Edward Van Norden (born December 16, 1950) is an American actor.
 He is best known for his roles in Hollywood films of the 1980s and 1990s, including Police Academy 2: Their First Assignment, The Accused and The Stand, among others.
-Van Norden also has a prolific resume in theater as well.
+Van Norden has a prolific resume in theater as well.

 Personal life

 Van Norden graduated magna cum laude from Colgate University.
 He is married to Wendy Van Norden.
 The two have a son Robert.